-- Progressive downhill course argues against most purely viral meningitides (although viral meningoencephalitis can be severe).
+- A progressive downhill course argues against most purely viral meningitides (although viral meningoencephalitis can be severe).

 - Enteroviral meningitis:

-- Pleconaril appeared promising but drug was not FDA approved and no longer available for compassionate use.
+- Pleconaril appeared promising, but the drug was not FDA approved and is no longer available for compassionate use.

-- HSV-2 meningitis: may treat for neurologic sx such as urinary retention or weakness; treatment is not necessary if only meningitis presentation without complication:
+- HSV-2 meningitis: may treat for neurologic sx such as urinary retention or weakness; treatment of immunocompetent persons is not necessary if only meningitis presentation without complication:

-- Acyclovir 10 mg/kg IV q8h x 10-14d, can likely switch to valacyclovir 1g PO three times a day w/improvement (experience limited).
+- Acyclovir 10 mg/kg IV q8h x 10-14d, can likely switch to valacyclovir 1g PO three times a day with improvement (experience limited).

-- Recurrent HSV-2 meningitis (formerly called Mollaret’s meningitis): prevention used by some, but controversial whether efficacious as little evidence supports these approaches.
+- Recurrent HSV-2 meningitis (formerly called Mollaret’s meningitis): prevention is suggested, although little evidence supports this approach.

 - VZV meningitis: treat if compromised hosts and severe infection: acyclovir 15 mg/kg IV q8h x 10-14d.

-- Acute HIV infection: consider ART (See Acute Retroviral Syndrome)
+- Acute HIV infection: ART (See Acute Retroviral Syndrome)

-- Refer to specific pathogen or diagnosis module.
+- Refer to a specific pathogen or diagnosis module.